Eventing

 DVR+ Eventing

-SubC DVR+ now includes a new Eventing feature to provide your teams with the ability to capture events and objects observed during your inspections.
+SubC DVR+ includes a new Eventing feature to provide the ability to capture events and objects observed during inspections.

-The new DVR+ Eventing feature and its SubC ReviewStudio companion application replaces the previous SubC Inspector companion application.
+The new DVR+ Eventing feature and its SubC ReviewStudio companion application replace the previous SubC Inspector companion application.

 SubC Inspector will be retired in Q2 2027.